-According to the 2015-2020 Dietary Guidelines for Americans, potassium is an underconsumed nutrient, and because there are health concerns associated with low intakes of potassium, it is considered a nutrient of public health concern.
-Food manufacturers will be required to include potassium content on the new Nutrition Facts label.
+According to the 2020-2025 Dietary Guidelines for Americans, potassium is an underconsumed nutrient, and because there are health concerns associated with low intakes of potassium, it is considered a nutrient of public health concern.
+Food manufacturers are required to include potassium content on the new Nutrition Facts Label.

 Potassium is a mineral that, among other things, helps muscles contract, helps regulate fluid and mineral balance in and out of body cells, and helps maintain normal blood pressure by limiting the effect of sodium.
 Potassium also may reduce the risk of recurrent kidney stones and bone loss as we age.

-Potassium is found in a wide range of foods, such as leafy greens, tomatoes, cucumbers, zucchini, eggplant, pumpkins, potatoes, carrots and beans.
+Potassium is found in a wide range of foods, such as leafy greens, tomatoes, eggplant, pumpkins, potatoes, carrots and beans.
 It's also found in dairy products, meat, poultry, fish and nuts.

 - 1 medium baked potato with skin: 930 milligrams